setavenger/blindbit-oracle/README.md

   environment).
 - [ ] Review all duplicate key error exemptions and raise to error/warn from debug.
 - [ ] Remove unnecessary panics.
-- [ ] Future non priority: move tweak computation code into another repo
 - [ ] Convert hardcoded serialisation assertions into constants (?)
 - [ ] Use x-only 32 byte public keys instead of scriptPubKey

 ### Low Priority

 - [ ] Index the next couple blocks in mempool
     - Every 1-3 minute or so?

 ## Endpoints